Bakalia Government College

-Bakalia Government College, formerly Chittagong Government Commercial Institute, is a public higher secondary school located in Chittagong, Bangladesh.
-It was established in 1966.
-In 2016, it was converted to a higher secondary school.
+Bakalia Government College (officially Bakalia Govt.
+College, Chattogram and formerly the Chittagong Government Commercial Institute) is a public higher secondary school located in Chittagong, Bangladesh.
+It was established as a technical institute in 1966.
+In 2016, it was converted into a higher secondary school.

 History

 According to the instructions of the National Education Commission of 1959, the then government of East Pakistan district headquarters decided to set up commercial institutes and consequently with the financial and technical support of USAID in Dhaka, Mymensingh, Faridpur, Chittagong, Feni, Comilla, Khulna, Jessore, Kushtia, Rajshahi, Dinajpur, and Rangpur.
 These commercial institutes were established in Bogra, Pabna, Barisal and Sylhet district cities between 1965 and 1967.
 The Chittagong Government Commercial Institute was established in 1966 in Bakalia in Chittagong.
 Later, the government of Bangladesh opened all commercial institutes and provided teaching opportunities in all subjects.
 In that context, in May 2016, Chittagong Government Commercial Institute was converted into Bakalia Government College, Chittagong.